 Powers Family Tree

-It is most likely our ancestors were not from the line that traces back to France but originated from Irish (and some transplanted English) serfs who worked the land on estates belonging to the le Poer (or Povre, Pooer or Pohier) family.
+It is most likely our ancestors were not from either line (Poer or Poher) that traces back to France but originated from Irish (and some transplanted English) serfs who worked the land on estates belonging to the le Poer family.
 It was common for the people who worked these estates to take the name of the estate owner.

 The Power/Powers Family in America

 Our Power/Powers ancestors were likely part of a migration of some 250,000 people who came to the "new world" in the 17th and 18th century.
 They were most likely Protestant.